 4. Review Request Emails

 Your customers aren’t going to review you unless you ask.
 At least, not the majority of customers.
 And asking isn’t a bad thing.
-Remember, you’re asking these people to be the expert and share their insights.
+But, remember, you’re asking these people to be the expert and share their insights.

 Image Courtesy of Really Good Emails